in-toto/attestation/spec/predicates/vuln.md

 **scanner.version** string (ResourceURI), optional

-> The version of the scanner.
+> > The version of the scanner.

 **scanner.db.uri** string (ResourceURI), optional

-> URI indicating the identity of the source of the Vulnerability DB.
+> > > URI indicating the identity of the source of the Vulnerability DB.

 **scanner.db.version** string, optional

-> The version of the Vulnerability DB.
+> > > The version of the Vulnerability DB.

 **scanner.db.lastUpdate string (Timestamp), required**

-> The timestamp of when the vulnerability DB was updated last time.
+> > > The timestamp of when the vulnerability DB was updated last time.

-**scanner.result** object
+**scanner.result** list

+> > The result contains a list of vulnerabilities.
-> This is the most important part of this field because it'll store the scan result as a whole.
+> > This is the most important part of this field because it'll store the scan result as a whole.
 So, people might want
-> to use this field to take decisions based on them by making use of Policy Engines tooling whether allow or deny these images.
+> > to use this field to take decisions based on them by making use of Policy Engines tooling whether allow or deny these images.

+**scanner.result.[*].vulnerability** object

+> > > The vulnerability object defines information about each one of the vulnerabilities found by the scanner.

+**scanner.result.[*].vulnerability.id** string

+> > > > This is the identifier of the vulnerability, e.g. GHSA-r9p9-mrjm-926w, CVE-123.

+**scanner.result.[*].vulnerability.severity** object

+> > > > The severity contains a list to describe the severity of a vulnerability using one or more quantitative scoring method.

+**scanner.result.[*].vulnerability.severity.type** string

+> > > > > The type describes the quantitative method used to calculate the associated.

+**scanner.result.[*].vulnerability.severity.score** string

+> > > > > This is a string representing the severity score based on the selected method.

+**scanner.result.[*].vulnerability.annotations** list

+> > > > > This is a list of key/value pairs where scanners can add additional custom information.

 **metadata.scanStartedOn string (Timestamp), required**

-> The timestamp of when the scan started.
+> > The timestamp of when the scan started.

 **metadata.scanFinishedOn string (Timestamp), required**

-> The timestamp of when the scan completed.
+> > The timestamp of when the scan completed.

 ## Example